-How sales professionals are adjusting to new expectations from buyers and their organization.
+- How sales professionals are adjusting to new expectations from buyers and their organisation.

 The results of the survey highlight key 5 trends shaping the future of sales in EMEA, at a pivotal time.
 Let’s unveil them in detail.

 Customer expectations are higher than ever and customers expect today’s sales reps to act as advisors and problem solvers — not just sell a product or service.
-According to the report:
+According to the 4th State of Sales report: